toasty-toast/leetcode/README.md

 # LeetCode
 This repository contains my solutions to LeetCode problems.

-As of now, I am planning on using these problems to get familiary with Go.
+As of now I am planning on using these problems to get familiar with Go, so the solutions may not always be clean idiomatic Go code.

 ## Solutions
 | Problem | Difficulty | Solution |